You don't have to look far in the news to find alarming reports of full-time teachers of all seniority levels leaving the profession.

-The ability to remain in the teaching profession yet alleviate the pressure of extended working hours has led to a growing number taking roles as supply teachers.
+The ability to remain in the teaching profession yet alleviate the pressure of extended working hours has led to a growing number choosing to work as supply teachers.

 What Are The Main Benefits of Supply Teaching?

-The choice of contracts on offer makes supply teaching an ideal way to work around other responsibilities.
-Some teachers transfer to supply teaching to work around family commitments, while for others supply teaching helps them return to teaching following a period of absence.
-Supply teaching is also ideal for teachers who have taken early retirement but still enjoy putting their experience to good use in the classroom, and supplementing their pensions.
-For teachers seeking a career change, supply teaching provides convenient work to fit around studies or other part-time work.
+The wide choice of contracts makes supply teaching an ideal career path for those who want to balance work with other responsibilities.
+Some teachers move into supply teaching to fit around family life, while for others, becoming a supply teacher helps them return to work after a career break.
+Supply teaching is also popular with teachers who have taken early retirement but still enjoy making a difference in the classroom, while topping up their pension.
+For teachers seeking a career change, supply teaching provides regular and rewarding work that can fit around studies or other part-time commitments.

 2. Experience

 The diverse nature of supply teaching means you can gain a large amount of experience working in a variety of different schools in a short amount of time.
-This enables supply teachers to gain confidence in their abilities across a range of age groups and subjects and to evaluate which schools provide the best working conditions.
+This helps supply teachers build confidence across different age groups and subjects, while also giving them the chance to evaluate which schools offer the best working environments.

 3. Extensive Job Opportunities